 - a.
 The recommended and default settings programmed into the ECU should not be altered unless absolutely necessary.
 The engine has been tested and operates to its designed performance specifications under these parameters.
-We cannot guarantee proper operation of the J1300R if the parameters are altered or different fuel pumps and accessories are used.
+We cannot guarantee proper operation of the J600R if the parameters are altered or different fuel pumps and accessories are used.
 E-mail us for technical help if you have any questions. - b.
 Use good chargers to charge both ECU and Rx batteries.
 Limit the ECU battery (7.2V Nickel Cadmium with at least 1700mAh capacity) to two flights for one full charge.
-The fuel pump drains lots of current at high rpm thus additional flight should not be made without recharging the ECU battery after approximately 25 minutes of engine run time. - c.
+The fuel pump drains lots of current at high rpm and no flight should be made without recharging the ECU battery after approximately 25 minutes of engine run time. - c.
 Make certain that all wiring and plumbing is done correctly in accordance with the information contained in this manual. - d.
 Use filtered and moisture free Jet A1, Jet A, or kerosene fuel only. - e.
-Use turbojet oil, we recommend Exxon 2380, Aero Shell 500, or Mobil Jet Oil II.
+Use turbojet oil, we recommend Exxon 2380, Aero Shell 500, or Mobil Jet Oil II).
 2-stroke oil is not allowed and will cause damage to the engine thus voiding the warranty. - f.
 Fuel/Oil mixture of 5% should be used (See Fuel section for more details). - g.
 Extra fuel and gas filters are highly recommended to avoid clogging up of the "last chance filters" located inside the front cover.
 The Kavan filter as shown in this manual is a suitable filter type.
 Avoid cheap motorcycle or automobile plastic filters, they may be used in the refueling system but not in the main system. - h.
 Bubble-elimination devices should be used in or as the header tanks for bubble-free fuel.
 Seek expert advice if you are not experienced. - i.
 For manual or emergency shutdown, a fuel shut-off valve (Festo Ball Valve) is included and should be installed between header tank and turbine fuel inlet. - j.
 LPG or camping gas with a maximum 70/30 Propane/Butane mix can be used.
 Use a one-way valve for filling the gas canister.
 High pressure propane/butane can freeze up the solenoid valve thus locking the valve in the closed position. - k.
-The fitting valves and connectors supplied are of a very high quality although other similar products may be used. - I. When new devices or accessories are adopted, it is wise to test them on the bench prior to installation into the airframe.
+The fitting valves and connectors supplied are of a very high quality although other similar products may be used. - I. When new devices or accessories are adopted, it is wise to test them on the bench prior to installation into the airframe. - m.
+Latest addition of Fuel solenoid valve helps to prevent inadvertent flooding of the engine during fueling in case that the manual shut off valve is left open.
+However, manual shut off valve is still the safest mean to stop the fuel flow.